Quantifying the sustainable forestry carbon cycle

 The report systematically evaluates various woodland creation and management scenarios, revealing significant variations in carbon sequestration and GHG emissions mitigation across 12 illustrative woodland options.
 It highlights the substantial carbon sequestration potential of fast-growing conifers and the long-term benefits of broad-leaved woodlands, emphasising the need to minimise soil and vegetation disturbance during woodland creation to maximise early carbon capture, particularly on organo-mineral soils.

-The report evaluates different woodland options for their potential to sequester carbon and mitigate GHG emissions, considering different species, site, and management factors.
-The report highlights the climate change mitigation potential of 12 illustrative woodland options, showing significant variations in carbon sequestration and GHG emissions mitigation.
+The report evaluates different woodland options for their potential to sequester carbon and mitigate GHG emissions, considering different species, sites, and management factors.
+It highlights the climate change mitigation potential of 12 illustrative woodland options, showing significant variations in carbon sequestration and GHG emissions mitigation.

 Utilises a model-based approach to systematically assess various woodland creation and management scenarios